DavoDC/CPPLearning/README.md

 # CPPLearning
-Code written while learning C++ and OOP
+Code written while learning C++ and OOP.
-First made in preparation for a potential job
+<br>First made in preparation for a potential job.